linroger/Finance-Notes-and-Marginalia/Clippings/Quality Spread Differential (QSD) - What It Is.md

 The difference between the two quality spreads can be calculated as follows:

-- ***QSD = Fixed-rate debt premium differential - Floating-rate debt premium differential***

-The fixed-rate debt differential is typically larger than that of the floating-rate debt.
+- ***QSD = Fixed-rate debt premium differential - Floating-rate debt premium differential*** The fixed-rate debt differential is typically larger than that of the floating-rate debt.

 ### Tip
 Bond investors can use the quality spread to decide whether higher yields are worth the extra risk.

 ## Interest Rate Swaps
 Interest rate swaps trade on institutional market exchanges or through direct agreements between counterparties.
 They allow one entity to swap their credit risk](https://www.investopedia.com/terms/c/creditrisk.asp) with another using different types of credit instruments.

 A typical interest rate swap will include a fixed rate and a floating rate.
 A company that seeks to hedge against paying higher rates on its floating-rate bonds in a rising rate environment would swap the floating-rate debt for fixed-rate debt.
 The counterparty takes the opposite view of the market and believes rates will fall, so it wants the floating-rate debt to pay off its obligations and obtain a profit.

-For example, a bank may swap its floating-rate bond debt currently at 6% for a fixed-rate bond debt of 6%.
+For example, a bank may swap its floating-rate bond debt currently $\$a_t$$ 6% for a fixed-rate bond debt of 6%.
 Companies can match debt with varying maturity lengths depending on the swap contract length.
 Each company agrees to the swap using the instruments it has issued.

 ## Quality Spread Differential (QSD) Example
 Here's an example of how QSDs work.
 Company A, swapping its floating-rate debt, will receive a fixed rate.
 Company B, swapping its fixed-rate debt, will receive a floating rate.
 The QSD is usually not calculated based on the rates of the instruments used.
 The creditworthiness of both companies is different.

-If Company A (AAA-rated) uses a two-year term floating-rate debt at 6% and Company B (BBB-rated) uses a five-year fixed-rate debt at 6%, then the QSD would need to be calculated based on the rates versus the market rates.
+If Company A (AAA-rated) uses a two-year term floating-rate debt $\$a_t$$ 6\% and Company B (BBB-rated) uses a five-year fixed-rate debt $$a_t$$ 6%, then the QSD would need to be calculated based on the rates versus the market rates.

 Company A’s 6% rate on the two-year floating-rate debt compares to a 7% rate obtained for Company B on a two-year floating-rate debt, so this quality spread is 1%.
 For a five-year fixed-rate debt, Company A pays 4% where Company B pays 6%, so the quality spread is 2%.
 The key is to use similar products in the quality spread calculation in order to compare rates of similar issues.